Creatures in the Library

-A writing program for youth of Onaping Falls, ON.
-Write a story this summer for a chance to win cash prizes and get your writing included in an exciting new book from Stark Publishing!
+A writing program for youth of Sudbury, ON.
+Write a story for a chance to win cash prizes and get your writing included in an exciting new book from Stark Publishing!

-To help support and celebrate creativity and writing, Mark Leslie, in collaboration with the Levack/Onaping Branch of the Greater Sudbury Public Library, is heading up a writing contest for young writers from the Sudbury community of Onaping Falls (Levack, Onaping, Dowling).
+To help support and celebrate creativity and writing, Mark Leslie, in collaboration with the Levack/Onaping Branch of the Greater Sudbury Public Library, is heading up a writing contest for young writers from the City of Greater Sudbury (including the communities Onaping Falls, Valley East, Rayside-Balfour, Nickel Centre, Walden, Capreol, and Wanup).
 This is a contest that is free to enter and comes with an opportunity to win cash prizes, receive feedback on submissions, and get their work published in a book.

-Title: Creatures in the Library: Tales From Young Onaping Falls Writers
+Title: Creatures in the Library: Tales From Young Sudbury Writers

 Guidelines: Write and submit a story or poem anywhere between 100 and 3000 words using the phrase “Creatures in the Library” as inspiration.
 When you hear the phrase “creatures in the library” what things does that inspire in you?
 Let your imagination flow and go with it – and enjoy the process.
 It doesn’t matter what genre, or what style you write.
 Stories can be for a general adult audience, for young adults or for young readers.